Occupy Cal: UC Berkeley administration and police

-In response to questions about the officers' use of force, UC Police Captain Margo Bennett stated:
+In response to questions about the officer's use of force, UC Police Captain Margo Bennett stated:

-Robert Birgeneau, UC Berkeley Chancellor, George Breslauer, Executive Vice Chancellor and Provost, and Harry Le Grande, Vice Chancellor for Student Affairs initially released a "Message to the Campus Community" in which they stated, "It is unfortunate that some protesters chose to obstruct the police by linking arms and forming a human chain to prevent the police from gaining access to the tents.
-This is not non-violent civil disobedience."
+Robert Birgeneau, UC Berkeley Chancellor, George Breslauer, Executive Vice Chancellor and Provost, and Harry Le Grande, Vice Chancellor for Student Affairs initially released a "Message to the Campus Community" in which they stated, "It is unfortunate that some protesters chose to obstruct the police by linking arms and forming a human chain to prevent the police from gaining access to the tents".
+They described the protesters’ actions as not meeting the criteria for non-violent civil disobedience."
 The administrators also stated, "We regret that, given the instruction to take down tents and prevent encampment, the police were forced to use their batons to enforce the policy.
 We regret all injuries, to protesters and police, that resulted from this effort.
 The campus's Police Review Board will ultimately determine whether police used excessive force under the circumstances."